 Hydraulics are all about power and control.
 How much power can we provide and how much control do we have over that power.
 Fluid power has always controlled a function with valves, pressure control valves, directional control valves, servo valves, proportional valves, bang bang valves, poppet type valves, spool valves, pilot operated valves, electronically controlled valves, load sense valves, pressure compensated valves, and we are sure there are many more we have left out.
+By integrating amazing technology, like a hydraulic pressure sensor, into our units, we can provide superior control without the hassle or expense.

 But looking at the future, the control of fluid is not about valves, it is about software.
 Software controlled hydraulics in the form of the Hydrapulse® introduces an entire new level of control.
 An infinite level of control is now available without the complexity, lead time, maintenance problems, troubleshooting, and cost of traditional hydraulic control valves.